 Suzi Banks Baum creates community wherever she goes.

 An artist, writer, blogger, bookmaker, mail artist and mother of two, she lives in the Berkshires of western Massachusetts.
 Suzi’s wild soul is planted in the Upper Peninsula of Michigan.
 The music of her wild soul is laughter, questions, and bird song.
 While writing Laundry Line Divine: A Wild Soul Book for Mothers, Suzi discovered her fascination with motherhood and creativity.
 This work led to Out of the Mouths of Babes, a live event, the blog series and writing workshops called the Powder Keg Sessions.
 This work also led to publishing her first book, An Anthology of Babes: 36 Women Give Motherhood a Voice.
 Not satisfied to write only for and with herself, Suzi runs this website Laundry Line Divine as a host for her own writing and for over 50 other creative women.
 She leads Rampant Sisterhood, teaching artists and authors to build their online platforms with authentic and sustainable content.
 During 2014-15, Suzi will be on a book tour with An Anthology of Babes: 36 Women Give Motherhood a Voice.
-In June, you can find her at Women’s Voices, Women’s Vision: Creativity, Leadership and Social Change.
+In June 2015, you can find her at Women’s Voices, Women’s Vision: Creativity, Leadership and Social Change.
 In August, you find her in Big Bay, Michigan hosting her Slow Time Salon on Superior, a one-day immersion in art, writing and attention on the sunset side of Big Bay.
 She does other things, like garden, swim and make jam.
 You’ll have to come over for tea some day.

 - If you would like to host a reading of An Anthology of Babes, a Powder Keg Session writing workshop or a Rampant Sisterhood social media workshop please contact Suzi in the form below.

 - If you’d like to hear what Suzi has to say about the importance of telling our stories listen in here to nationally acclaimed Radio2Women, with Johnny Segalla of WSBS, or with author Winslow Eliot on BlogTalkRadio or with NPR’s Susan Barnett of 51%.